Environmental and

 • Meeting periodically to review emissions reduction initiatives and confirm alignment with Atmos Energy’s vision, strategy, and culture

-• Reporting to the Management Committee and the CRS&S Committee on matters pertaining to the team's goals, activities, and achievements
+• Reporting to the Management Committee and the CRS&S Committee on matters about the team's goals, activities, and achievements

 Greenhouse Gas Reduction Initiatives